thexmanxyz/Cookie-Consent-Neo-Gantry/README.md

 ## Manual Installation
 1. Download the **Default or Legacy Package** of the Cookie Consent Neo Atom.
 If you are using Gantry **<5.3.2** please use the **Legacy Package** for compatibility reasons.
 2. Extract the files.
 3. Copy the `.html.twig` and the `.yaml` file to your particle folder `/{gantry_theme}/custom/particles`.
-Please check the list below to find out where you find the correct template folder for your CMS.
+Please check the list below to determine where you find the location of the template folder for your CMS.

 ## CMS Template Folder
 Please be aware that the template folder varies in dependence of the used CMS.
+Here is a list of the different folder paths:

 ### Wordpress:
 `/wp-content/themes/{gantry_theme}`